Refugees coming to New Zealand

 Refugees get help to prepare for and find work.
 This includes:

-While looking for work they can get financial help from Work and Income.
+While looking for work, refugees can get financial help from Work and Income.

 Refugees can sponsor family members to come and join them in New Zealand.
 Up to 300 visas a year are available and priority is given to refugees who have: